neutrons/PyRS/docs/rtd/source/basics/basics.rst

 Fitting measured data using pyRS
 --------------------------------

 pyRS was designed to allow the software user to define the peak fitting of data stored using the hidraprojectfile definition.
 Users interact with the peak fitting UI by defining N ranges for individual peak fitting, where N is the number of windows of interest.
 Data are loaded by either selecting a specific project file or on the anlaysis cluster by loading a specific run number.
 A user defines a peak window interactively in the UI by clicking (and holding) on one side of the peak dragging over the specific peak of interest.
 The user can tweek the graphically defined window by double clicking on the x_left, x_right, or Label entry intry in Peak Ranges.
+Users can export these inputs as a json file for use in later sessions.

 .. image:: define_range.png
   :width: 600